From the Classroom to the Workplace – We need Essential Skills champions!

-Meet experts in the field of essential skills and trades and technology training
+Met experts in the field of Essential Skills and trades and technology training

-Apprentices with the Essential Skills they need for their trade are 8 times more likely to pass their technical exams
+Apprentices with the Essential Skills they need for their trade are eight times more likely to pass their technical exams

 The level of essential skills required in the skilled trades and technology careers is as high or higher than it is for many other jobs.